ciwen3/Public/python/Prime-Counter/README.md

 I created these programs to test my theory that all prime numbers will have a modulus of 1 or 5 when divided by 6 (except 2 or 3, which are part of the equation).

+# Highest Prime Number it has counted to so far:
+# 59,999,999

 ## Prime-Test.py
   - Will check to see if any prime number in the prime_list fits my theory.